HL7/fhir-for-fair/input/pagecontent/recommendations.md

         3.  in terms of coverage across communities.
-For example, a solution applicable within a well-defined community may not be fit for purpose for a wider target (e.g. global search)
+For example, a solution applicable within a well-defined community may not be fit for purpose for a wider target (e.g., global search)

     2. You need to determine where you are with the selected data and metadata ("as is" FAIR assessment), what you want to achieve and the resources you have available.

-    3. Metrics, such as the RDA FAIR data maturity indicators, are essential.
-These are used to evaluate improvements made in an iterative manner, to realise successful objectives.
+    3. Metrics, such as the [RDA FAIR data maturity indicators](RDAMetrics.html), are essential.
+These are used to evaluate improvements made in an iterative manner, to realize successful objectives.

 2. The **HL7 FHIR** standard is a widely recognized and used standard in the health space providing **value** in